 We welcome visitors too meet our dogs all year round.
 You do not need to be getting a puppy to visit us!
 Our dogs and litters benefit greatly from meeting as many dog lovers as they can.
 If you are getting a puppy you may visit your puppy as much as you please before she is ready to go home at 8-12 weeks of age.
 Puppies must go home by 12 weeks, period.
 They will benefit from time with their mother and litter mates learning about biting behavior and limitations, but they need as much time with you for the foundation of your relationship as possible, so we ask you get them home and get started!

-We will ship puppies to any part of the continental US and Canada.
-Shipping is at the expense of the buyer.
-Shipping will run approximately $300, give or take.
-This includes a vet visit and health certificate, a crate (we buy these wholesale to help your cost) and the plane ride.
+We will aid in the shipping puppies to any part of the continental US and Canada.
 Your area and the flight you select will determine the actual price of your shipping costs.
 Shipping is stressful of puppies so whenever possible please pick up your puppy in person.
 Flying in general is one of the safest methods of travel.
 Careful selection must be made to choose airlines with a good track record and both pressure and temperature controlled cargo space for shipping dogs.